algolia/algoliasearch-netlify/docs/FAQ.md

 # FAQ

-## My website requires JavaScript to render<!-- omit in toc -->

-The Algolia Crawler supports JavaScript-rendered websites, but we don't yet expose this option in the plugin.
-Please [contact us](mailto:support@algolia.com) to enable it.

-## My website is password protected<!-- omit in toc -->

-If you have configured the password protection through your Netlify site's settings, the Crawler will automatically use this password to crawl your website.
+Here is general purpose FAQ.
+If you are looking for technical answer, please go to our [Technical documentation](Extraction.md).

 ## I want to extract more information from my pages<!-- omit in toc -->

-While the Algolia Crawler offers extended record customization, the plugin currently provides a single, default [extraction strategy](Schema.md).
+While the Algolia Crawler offers extended record customization, the plugin currently provides a single, default [extraction strategy](Extraction.md).

 If you believe we've missed something, or you'd like to have more control, please share your feedback in our [Discourse forum](https://discourse.algolia.com/c/netlify/28).